Skip to main content

 Two ladies sat at desk smiling

-Modern Foreign Languages (MFL) Mentoring is a Welsh-Government funded project that supports schools to promote multilingualism and increase the number of learners opting to study International Languages at GCSE.
+MFL Mentoring is a Welsh-Government funded project that promotes multilingualism in secondary schools to help tackle the declining number of learners opting to study International Languages at GCSE level.

 Launched in 2015, the project partners students from nine Welsh universities with secondary schools across Wales, to deliver engaging mentoring sessions and/or workshops to learners in Years 7-9.
-The aim of the mentoring isn’t to teach a specific language or to dissect grammar rules, but rather to explore language and culture alongside learners, helping them to see languages as part of their future!
+The aim of the mentoring isn’t to teach a specific language, learn grammar rules or recite vocabulary lists.
+Rather, the purpose of the sessions is to allow mentors and mentees to explore languages and cultures together, helping learners to see the relevance of languages to their future.

 Why does the project exist?

-Less than 11% of learners take a GCSE in an International Language.
+Fewer than 11% of learners take a GCSE in an International Language (French, Spanish or German).
 So, our mission and vision is to:

 • encourage learners to be curious about all languages and cultures